-- A. Shall appoint an Erosion and Sediment Control Manager/Inspector (ESCM).
-This employee shall be thoroughly experienced in all aspects of erosion and sediment control and construction.
-This employee shall have the primary responsibility and sufficient authority for the implementation of the approved erosion and sediment control schedules and methods of operation.
-At least 10 days prior to the beginning of work, the name and credentials of this employee shall be submitted to the CM for acceptance. - B. If it is determined that concrete fines are discharging into the ditch, in cooperation with the CM, the Contractor's Erosion and Sediment Control Manager/Inspector shall ensure that no discharge of noted sediments occurs from the Illinois Tollway ROW.
-Additionally, if directed by the CM, shall take action to ensure the pH of the contaminated stormwater does not exceed 9.0. - C. Shall attend and support the CM in coordinating a pre-construction erosion and sediment control meeting at least five business days prior to start of work. - D. Shall finalize the preliminary ESCP provided by the Designer.
-Finalize the ESCP by providing missing details related to the ESC control measures and maintenance of controls for the project site.
-Copy of completed ESCP to be provided to the Illinois Tollway CM within 21 days of Notice of Award and prior to any ground disturbing activities. - E. Shall provide support to the CM to finalize the NOI. - F. Shall develop a SWPPP, Erosion and Sediment Control schedule, and sign Contractor Certification Statements.
-SWPPP, Erosion and Sediment Control schedule, and Contractor Certification Statement to be submitted to the Illinois Tollway CM within 21 days of Notice of Award and prior to any ground disturbing activities. - G. Shall install all the required measures of the plan detailed ESCP and additional measures as directed by the CM. - H. All NPDES documents are to be kept at the CM Field Office and on the Illinois Tollway's WBPM for viewing by inspectors or the public. - I. Shall complete a A-50 form (Request Staging and Fill Sites) for any requests for Illinois Tollway's approval of borrow, use, and waste sites using the submittal process of the Illinois Tollway WBPM system.
+A. Shall appoint an Erosion and Sediment Control Manager/Inspector (ESCM).
+This employee shall be thoroughly trained and experienced in all aspects of highway construction and in stormwater best management practice (BMP) implementation, maintenance standards, and repairs.
+This employee shall have the primary responsibility and sufficient authority for implementation of the approved erosion and sediment control schedules and methods of operation.
+At least 10 days prior to the beginning of work, the name and credentials of this employee shall be submitted to the CM for acceptance.
+This person is required to have taken an approved sediment and erosion control training course.
+Reference Section 3.3.5 for additional information.

+- B. If it is determined that concrete fines are discharging into the ditch, in cooperation with the CM, the Contractor's Erosion and Sediment Control Manager/Inspector shall ensure that no discharge of noted sediments occurs from the Illinois Tollway ROW.
+Additionally, if directed by the CM, shall act to ensure the pH of the contaminated stormwater does not exceed 9.0. - C. Shall attend and support the CM in coordinating a pre-construction erosion and sediment control meeting at least five business days prior to start of work. - D. Shall finalize the preliminary SWPPP provided by the Designer.
+Finalize the ESCP by providing the materials inventory for the Pollution Prevention Plan and the names of the Contractor's Spill Coordinator(s) and sign the Contractor Certification Statement.
+Copy of completed SWPPP to be provided to the Illinois Tollway CM within 21 days of Notice of Award and prior to any ground disturbing activities. - E. Shall provide support to the CM to finalize the NOI by providing the contractor information. - F. Shall develop and maintain an Erosion and Sediment Control Schedule.
+The Erosion and Sediment Control Schedule to be submitted to the Illinois Tollway CM within 21 days of Notice of Award and prior to any ground disturbing activities. - G. Shall ensure proper installation, functionality, and maintenance, clean-up, and removal of all erosion and sediment controls as specified in the Supplemental Specifications, the Contract Plans and documents, as directed by the Engineer, and in accordance with manufacturer's recommendations. - H. Coordinate and oversee the work of their subcontractors and ensure the full execution of erosion and sediment control measures for each operation and stage of work. - I. Ensure effective preventative BMPs are in place, recommend BMP changes for the CM's approval, and coordinate with the CM to amend the SWPPP or construction plan sheets to document changes. - J. Ensure all NPDES documents are provided to the CM to be kept at the CM Field Office and on the Illinois Tollway's WBPM for viewing by inspectors or the public. - K. Shall complete an A-50 form (Request Staging and Fill Sites) for any requests for Illinois Tollway's approval of borrow, use, and waste sites using the submittal process of the Illinois Tollway WBPM system.